couchbaselabs/docs-ng/contents/_java/content.markdown

-The third form is identical to the multi-argument key request method (see **Couldn't resolve link tag: table-couchbase-sdk\_java\_get-bulk-multikeys** ), except that the operation occurs asynchronously.
+The third form is identical to the multi-argument key request method (seecollection based `asyncBulkGet()` ), except that the operation occurs asynchronously.

 **Signature**  `client.asyncGetBulk(transcoder, keyn)`